John-Carson/37signals-style-guide/routing.md

 **Why**: Standard REST verbs map cleanly to controller actions.
 No guessing what HTTP method to use.

-## Real Examples from Fizzy Routes
+## Real Examples from the application Routes

 ```ruby
 # config/routes.rb